altmp/altv-docs/articles/parachute_sync.md

 alt.on("clientRequestObject", (player, model, position) => {
     alt.log("Client:", player.name, "requesting object:", model, position);

-    // you can cancel it on demand if needed
+    // you can cancel it if needed
     // return false;
 });